syncfusion/blazor-docs/src/common/common/deployment.md

 ![Release Configuration](./images/config.png)

->Note : For `Blazor Server Application`, Deployment Mode is set to `Self-Contained`.
+>Note: For `Blazor Server Application`, Deployment Mode is set to `Self-Contained`.
 ![Deploy Mode](./images/deploy.png)
 Because some dependencies are not loaded properly when we host the published folder.